adamkdean/esp8266-microbit-spi/README.md

 Communicating between ESP8266 and a Microbit via SPI.

+Note: this repo is a WIP.
+Documentation is very poor for SPI support.

 ## Specs

 The BBC Micro:bit v2 has a Nordic nRF52833 Core variant	Arm Cortex-M4 32 bit processor with FPU at 64 MHz.